VismayaSKumar/ochiDesignRemake/README.md

-HERE is a deign of ochi, which i tried to recreate.
+HERE is a design of ochi, which i tried to recreate.
 It is completely for educational purpose.